Miranda-Tang/Mini-Canvas-A-Course-Management-Tool/README.md

 # Mini Canvas: A Learning Analytics Tool

-*Given a course id, extracts details of course.*
+*Given a course ID, extract details of the course.*

 ## 📚 Description